-- Assure that unwanted animals will continue to have an opportunity for a second chance at life in the years ahead.
+- Assure that unwanted pets will continue to have an opportunity for a second chance at life in the years ahead

-- Provide the satisfaction of having helped others to effectively plan their estates and care for the animals.
+- Provide the satisfaction of having helped others to effectively plan their estates and care for pets in need

 Types of Charitable Planned Gifts

-A person could include a provision in his or her will or living trust to make a bequest to a charitable organization.
+A person may include a provision in his or her Will or Living Trust to make a bequest to a charitable organization.
 That arrangement would be a “planned” gift.
-A gift in a will, will codicil or trust could be in the form of cash, securities, real estate or personal property, or as a percentage of the estate.
-If you currently have a will, you can make arrangement to add a gift through a will codicil.
+A gift in a Will, Will Codicil or Trust could be in the form of cash, securities, real estate or personal property, or as a percentage of the estate.
+If you currently have a Will, you can make arrangement to add a gift through a Will Codicil.

 One deferred gift instrument is the charitable gift annuity.
 This is popular with many donors because it represents a lifetime contract between the donor and a charity, and because it is relatively simple to understand and establish.
-Simply, it’s an irrevocable transfer of cash or appreciated property to AgHS and in return the donor receives a guaranteed lifetime annuity of a fixed amount each year.
+Simply, it’s an irrevocable transfer of cash or appreciated property to Aggieland Humane Society and in return the donor receives a guaranteed lifetime annuity of a fixed amount each year.